Skip to main content

 Both models reduce the data trail because there is no insurance claim for routine visits.
 Lab and imaging records still flow through insurance when used.
 We use encrypted messaging, HIPAA-compliant video, and secure patient portals to protect what we do hold.

 For non-life-threatening emergencies, you text us first.
 We triage, prescribe, or refer to urgent care if needed.
 For true emergencies (chest pain, stroke symptoms, severe injury), call 911 and head to the nearest ER.
-We coordinate with Penn, Jefferson, and Temple emergency departments after the fact.
+We coordinate with Penn, Jefferson, Temple, and Main Line Health emergency departments after the fact.

 Panel size sets the upper limit on how much time your doctor can spend with you.
 A 2,500-patient panel forces 12-minute visits and reactive medicine.
 A 200- to 300-patient panel enables 60- to 90-minute visits and proactive systems thinking.
 Time is the rate-limiting nutrient in primary care.